Life in the Days of Corona

 Search Your Computer

-Although Windows has a built-in search capability in its file explorer, Everything is a program that does this very quickly.
-It can even search for documents or e-mail that contain particular words.
-The last feature can be very slow if done as a computer-wide search but can be limited to a particular folder for faster response.
+Although Windows has a built-in search capability in its file explorer, Everything is a program that does this more quickly.
+It can even search for documents or e-mails that contain particular words.
+The last feature can be slow if done as a computer-wide search but can be limited to a specific folder for faster response.
 Download it from the VoidTools site and install it.
-The initial indexing may take a little time but is still very fast.
+The initial indexing may take a little time but it is still very fast.

 Take a Quick Look